 The Grammies Sunday January 28

-What the hell is the big deal about an awards show being filmed at Madison Square Garden?
+What the hell is the big deal about an awards show at Madison Square Garden?
 Tons of cops, many with automatic weapons?

 Now, there has been a military presence inside Penn Station for years, soldiers with automatic weapons at the ready – at least since the Cheney-Rumsfeld Regime was in control.
 But just a few here and there, spread out around the concourse.
 It’s a large building.
-There aren’t normally police officers with military weapons stalking the sidewalks of New York.
+There aren’t normally police officers with military weapons stalking the sidewalks of New York City.
 This was different.
 Plus, it was Saturday, the day before the show.
-I never thought such a big deal was made out of an awards show.
+I was never aware that such a big deal was made out of an awards show.

 The next day I spent an hour and a half speaking with a guy selling books on a sidewalk in Chelsea.
-I picked up a couple little gems – a book of poetry by Ezra Pound (who I plan on writing a story about one of these days) and one by Mark Twain.
+I picked up a couple little gems – a book of poetry by Ezra Pound (who I’d like to write a story about one of these days) and one by Mark Twain.
 We had such a cool conversation that the guy gave me a Noam Chomsky book I’d been checking out for no charge.
 Three books for $4.
 That’s my kind of shopping.

 I was walking uptown on Seventh Ave. and needed to use a bathroom.
 I didn’t think I could make it back to Hell’s Kitchen in time and was close to Penn Station so decided to go there.

-One of the many horrible things about NYC, the snake’s head of Capitalist Control, is few public bathrooms.
+One of the many horrible things about NYC, the snake’s head of Capitalist Control in North America, is that we have few public bathrooms.
 Particularly in Manhattan.
 If you need a bathroom you’re most likely going to need to go into a food establishment with seats and spend twice the normal price for something to eat – whether you’re hungry or not.
-You pay for everything here.
+You pay for virtually everything here.

 So, I used a bathroom in Penn Station and as I was approaching the exit to Seventh Ave.
-I saw hundreds of people being herded onto the escalator going up to the street.
+I saw hundreds of people being herded onto the 3 foot wide escalator instead of the 30 foot wide stairway going up to the street.
 There were two police officers, one with an automatic weapon.
 He held it as if he was prepared to fire immediately.
-The thirty foot wide stairwell was blocked at the street level and inside Penn Station.
+The stairway was blocked on both sides – at the street level and at the bottom, inside Penn Station.
+Both officers had expressions of hateful suspicion and were staring into everyone’s eyes intently.

 Homeland Security strikes again.
 For the Grammies?